pshutt4/MyFirstRepo/README.md

 # MyFirstRepo
-This is a learning tutorial for my Reppo.
+This is a learning tutorial for my Repo.